tdjames1/rse-competencies-toolkit-webapp/README.md

    `You have 19 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, main, sessions.`

-   If this is the case, stop your webapp (with CONTROL/CMD-C) and apply the migrations with:
+   If this is the case, stop your webapp (with CONTROL-C) and apply the migrations with:

    ```bash
    python manage.py migrate